KISHAN8888/kishan-tripathi-wasserstoff-AiInternTask/README.md

 ### Usage

-1. Place your PDF files in the `input_pdfs` folder.
+1. Place your PDF files in the `pdf_folder` folder in desktop.

 2. Run the pipeline:
    ```